Charters Towers

 Employment conditions in Charters Towers face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Conversely, construction is under-represented in Charters Towers, with only 6.2% of its workforce compared to 10.1% in Rest of Qld.
-The area appears to offer limited local employment opportunities, as suggested by the difference between Census working population and resident population figures.
-Over the year to September 2025, labour force levels increased by 0.1%, but employment declined by 1.5%, causing unemployment to rise by 1.5 percentage points.
-This contrasts with Rest of Qld, where employment rose by 1.7% and unemployment increased by only 0.3 percentage points.
-As of 25-Nov-25, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while total employment is projected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between industry sectors.
-Applying these projections to Charters Towers' employment mix indicates potential local employment increases of 5.9% over five years and 12.9% over ten years.
+Over the year to September 2025, labour force levels increased by 0.1% while employment declined by 1.5%, causing unemployment to rise by 1.5 percentage points.
+This contrasted with Rest of Qld where employment rose by 1.7% and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Charters Towers's employment mix suggested local employment should increase by 5.9% over five years and 12.9% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.

 Frequently Asked Questions - Employment